 Capstone Seminars satisfy major requirements in certain departments.

 You must be a senior or a second-semester junior to take the course.
 Students may take only one Capstone Seminar during their time at Boston College.
 Capstone Seminars may not be taken Pass/Fail.

 Different Capstone Seminars will be offered each semester.
 All Seminars are interdisciplinary.
 You may register for any one of the seminars as a University (UN) course.

 In addition, several Capstone seminars are cross-listed, both as University courses with a UNCP number and also as courses in the department of the professor offering the course.
 If you find a particular Seminar closed, try to register under the cross-listed number (e.g., if UNCP5523 is closed, try to register for the class as THEO2523, and vice versa).
 A Capstone Seminar can count as an elective for students in all colleges (Morrissey College of Arts and Sciences, Connell School of Nursing, Lynch School of Education, Carroll School of Management).
 For majors in English, Philosophy, Theology, and certain other departments it might satisfy the major requirements if the seminar is taken under the cross-listing in the department of his/her major.

 Students should also understand the following rule:

 No student may take more than one Capstone seminar during his/her undergraduate years.
 Thus, you may not take two Capstone courses in one semester or in two different semesters.
-This is true whether the course is listed under UN numbers or as a course in a specific department.
+This is true whether the course is listed under the UNAS department numbers or as a course in a specific department.
 If a second Capstone course appears on your record, it will be removed.
 This could make you ineligible for graduation.